Ikelan: Formation and role

 Tuareg people are spread across a large area of West Africa, settled and transient amongst other cultures.

-As the Tuareg moved south on the continent in the 11th century AD, they took slaves as prisoners of war.
+As the Tuareg moved southward along the African continent in the 11th century AD, they took slaves as prisoners of war.
 Most slaves were taken from adjacent populations, as well from rival Tuareg Kels (tribal confederations).
 These éklan once formed a distinct social class in Tuareg society.

 Servile groups came in two forms: domestic slaves lived near their owners as domestic servants and herders, and functioned as part of the family, with close social interactions.
 Additionally, entire communities became servile to aristocratic tribes, conquered in situ, formed by migration of Ikelan families or even other ethnic groups moving into Tuareg controlled communities seeking protection.
 Sometimes members of rival Kels, defeated in war, were subsumed as lower castes, but usually of higher level than the Ikelan.

 Servile farming or salt extraction communities, somewhat analogous to European serfs were gradually assimilated into Tuareg culture, maintained Tuaregs herders during their annual transhumance cycle, or provided trade or farming centers for Tuareg clans.
 Prior to the 20th century, the Tuareg captured most individual slaves during raids into other communities and in war.
 War was then the main source of supply of slaves, although many were bought at slave markets, run mostly by indigenous peoples.

 Some Tuareg noble and vassal men married slaves, and their children became freemen.
 In this sense, éklan formed distinct subsections of a family: "fictive children."
 Entire Ikelan communities, on the other hand were a class held in an inherited serf-like condition, common among some societies in pre-colonial West Africa, and often having little interaction with "their" nobles though most of the year.